Sanaa: Air transport

-Sanaʽa International Airport is Yemen's main domestic and international airport, handling 80% of all air passengers in the country in 2007.
-The airport sustained has heavy damage during the ongoing conflict in Yemen, and has been closed for commercial flights since August 2016.
+Sanaa International Airport is Yemen's main domestic and international airport, handling 80% of all air passengers in the country in 2007.
+The airport sustained heavy damage during the ongoing conflict in Yemen, and has been closed for commercial flights since August 2016.
 This has prevented many Yemenis from being able to travel abroad to receive medical treatment.
-In addition, at the start of the Saudi blockade, the Sanaa airport was completely shut down for 16 days until being reopened to humanitarian flights on the 22nd of November.
-A new Sanaa Airport started construction in 2008 but stopped in 2011 and has never resumed since.
+In addition, at the start of the Saudi blockade, the Sanaa airport was completely shut down for 16 days until being reopened to humanitarian flights on 22 November.
+A new Sanaa Airport started construction in 2008 but stopped in 2011 and has not resumed since.
+On 26 December 2024, the airport's control tower was destroyed due to an Israeli airstrike targeting Houthi forces who made use of the place.
+The airstrike caused substantial damage to infrastructure.

-Yemenia, the national airline of Yemen, has its head office in Sanaʽa.
+Yemenia, the national airline of Yemen, has its head office in Sanaa.

 Communications

 Most of Yemen's telecommunications infrastructure is located in Sanaa, as are most of the country's telecommunications companies.

 The Internet was first launched in Yemen in 1996, but it was used by under 5% of the population until 2007.
 The percentage of Yemenis using the internet nationwide has increased from 1.25% in 2006 to 26.72% in 2017.
 In Sanaa, the main internet service provider is YemenNet, which was launched in 2002 and is the only network offering 3G services.

 Internet cafes are popular among Sanaa residents, many of whom cannot afford the high cost of subscription fees and purchasing necessary equipment.
-They are especially popular with university students, who use publicly-available information on the internet to supplement their studies.
+They are especially popular with university students, who use publicly available information on the internet to supplement their studies.
 The first all-female internet cafe in Sanaa opened in 2013.
 As of 2017, the city of Sanaa had 407 internet cafes, which was almost a third of the total in Yemen.
 A survey of 45 internet cafes in 2018 reported that 38 were fully or partially operating, while 7 were permanently closed.
 One of them was operating on solar power, which provided 18 hours of electricity per day.